kwypchlo/portal-metrics/README.md

 Our recommendation is that you ban every IP address and every /24 in the list.

 ## Running the Metrics Script

+The only requirement for the metrics script is that the update script is run first.
+The metrics script will load some utilities (the 'stats' utility and the 'server-metrics.sh' utility) onto each server and then use them to build an index.
+After the index has been built, it will create a tar.gz file containing the index, which it will download and house locally.

+Similar to the update script, the metrics script will only run on new data.
+This makes it relatively fast once the initial historic data has been processed.

+## Running the Merge Metrics Script

+TODO: The merge metrics script needs the binary updated to handle the new format for the IP list.